by-student-2017/cif2qewan/README.md

 - Tests: QE 7.2 + Python 3.10 on Ubuntu 22.04.1 LTS (WLS2, windows11)
 - Need: cif2cell-informal_py3
 - Other tools (Now not recommend !!!): Seek-path (AttributeError: module 'pymatgen' has no attribute 'Element' )
+- Currently it does not work well with "primitive cells".
+A "conventional cell" can fit Wannier functions well.

 ## Installation ######################################